axsilva1991/wishlist/README.md

 ## Documentation
 ### Swagger
 - This project Using OpenAPI 3.0 specification if you whant to see a doc open [swagger-ui](http://localhost:8081/api-docs/swagger-ui/index.html) in your Browser
-- If you want to access contracts application access [swagger-local](http://localhost:8081/api-docs/swagger-ui/index.html) to validate all application contracts REST.

 ## Continuous integration